Hip Dysplasia

 Can hip dysplasia be treated without any surgery?

-Yes, it is possible to treat hip dysplasia with non-surgical treatments such as Pavlik harness, spica cast and dedicated exercises.
+Yes, it is possible to treat hip dislocation with non-surgical treatments such as Pavlik harnesses, spica casts, and dedicated exercises.
 However, you must remember that these hip dysplasia treatments will only work for young children with mild conditions.

 What is the most common treatment for hip dysplasia?

-The most common treatment for hip dysplasia is hip reduction surgery.
+The most common hip dysplasia treatment is hip reduction surgery.
 It can be performed in both open and closed methods.

 Can hip dysplasia be cured in adults?

 Yes, hip dysplasia in adults can also be cured in adults.
-As it is a congenital anomaly it will take major hip replacement surgery such as osteotomy to correct the condition.
+As it is a congenital anomaly, it will take major hip replacement surgery, such as an osteotomy, to correct the condition.

-Usually, it takes a few weeks to recover after the surgery.
-After 2-3 weeks one can resume walking with minimal movements.
+Usually, it takes a few weeks to recover after the hip dislocation surgery.
+After 2-3 weeks, one can resume walking with minimal movements.
 Normal walking will require complete recovery.

 How long does a hip dysplasia surgery take?